bootchk/solabile/pages/motorizedMobiles.md

 rowing in the air.
 This makes a motorized level not only spin, but push on the arm of the connected level.
-When a motor is oriented shaft up, the push is translated to the arm of the level above.
+When a motor is oriented shaft-up, the push is translated to the arm of the level above.
-In a two level mobile where only the bottom level is motorized but has a vane, the motor still indirectly causes motion in the top level.
+In a two-level mobile where only the bottom level is motorized but has a vane, the motor still indirectly causes motion in the top level.

 ## Conveyance of motive force in motorized mobiles

-A motor can drive a propellor that turns levels of a mobile, or directly turn levels of a motor.
+A motor can drive a propeller that turns levels of a mobile, or directly turn levels of a mobile.

-### Propellor driven motorized mobiles
+### Propeller-driven motorized mobiles

-Propellors are inefficient.
+Propellers are inefficient.
-They require more power to effect the same motion in a mobile.
+They require more power to achieve the same motion in a mobile.

 ### Direct drive motorized mobiles

 A motor can directly drive the rotation between elements of a mobile.

-The rorational connection between levels of a mobile can be rigid or torsional.
+The rotational connection between levels of a mobile can be rigid or torsional.
 A rigid connection requires the motor to have high starting torque.
 A torsional connection lets the motor have lower starting torque.

-Reduction gears can increase the torque of a motor, and reduce the RPM's.
+Reduction gears can increase the torque of a motor, and reduce RPMs.
 But reduction gears are heavy and increase complexity.
 Reduction gears do not reduce the power required, only increase the torque.